The 9 dumbest reasons why leaders

 of talent and focus on hiring A people with A ideas who produce

-who have energy and enthusiasm and push to improve the process and
+employees who have energy and enthusiasm and push to improve

 Barry Wishner's behind